Farmers Insurance Logo

 Farmers Insurance Group Logo 1928

 Thomas E. Leavey and John C. Tyler decided to start their own auto insurance company in the early 1920s.
 They believed that ranchers and farmers were careful drivers and deserved low insurance premiums.
-In 1927, two entrepreneurs took out a loan from Bank of America and a year later opened their own company with this money and called it Farmers Automobile Inter-Insurance Exchange.
+In 1927, two entrepreneurs took out a loan from Bank of America and, a year later, opened their own company with the money, which they called Farmers Automobile Inter-Insurance Exchange.
 The organization’s logo was fan-shaped because the upper half of the rising sun was depicted inside it.
 The rays, of which there were nine in total, resembled sword blades.
 Each of them consisted of two multi-colored halves: dark and light.
 And between the rays were short and wide elements, similar to stylized flower petals.

 1940s – 2013